Debugging Perl DBI

 The simplest way to get started with DBIx::Log4perl is to:

-Now when you run your Perl script, the DBIx::Log4perl logging will appear in the file you designated in /etc/mylog.conf.
+Now when you run your Perl script, the DBIx::Log4perl logging will appear in the file you specified in /etc/mylog.conf.

 Example DBIx::Log4perl output

-Assuming you’ve used the example.conf Log4perl configuration file, the logging will appear in /tmp/dbix.log.
+Assuming you've used the example.conf Log4perl configuration file, logging information is written to /tmp/dbix.log/.
 Unlike DBI tracing, this (by default) only contains logging for the DBI methods you call and the arguments you pass to these methods:

 use Log::Log4perl qw(get_logger :levels);